Medical questions & health advice by board certified doctors

-"Why does my eye doctor think I need a neuro-ophthalmology consultation?
+"Why does my eye doctor think I need a neuro-ophthalmology consultation?"

 I do not know what this consultation will do, but I did recently lose vision in one eye.

 I would recommend that you follow you eye doctor's recommendation and see a neuro-opthamologist.
 Vision requires input from the eyeball itself, along with nerves that relay the images to the brain.
 Various parts in the brain are responsible with processing the image, and ultimately the visual representation is displayed on the occipital (back) lobe.
 Therefore, an injury in any part of the system can cause visual loss.
 If your ophthalmologist (eye doctor) does not feel that the eye ball itself is responsible for the visual loss, he or she may be concerned that the nerves or the brain is causing the visual loss.
 A neuro-opthamologist specializes in the nerves and brain centers responsible for vision.
 Visual loss in one eye often means that the nerve known as the optic nerve is damaged.
 Nerve damage can occur for many reasons.
 Some of these are permanent, but some are reversible and therefore require urgent evaluation by a neuro-ophthalmologist.
 In addition, some of these causes of nerve damage are signs of severe brain diseases.
 Diagnosing the reason for vision loss can be important for many reasons.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.